sharkwouter/minigalaxy/README.md

 - EsdrasTarsis for translating to Brazilian Portuguese
 - protheory8 for translating to Russian
 - LordPilum for translating to Norwegian Nynorsk
+- dummyx for translating to simplified Chinese
+- juanborda for translating to Spanish
 - jubalh for packaging Minigalaxy for openSUSE
 - gasinvein for packaging Minigalaxy for flathub
 - metafarion for packaging Minigalaxy for Gentoo